steve-canham/imp_ror/README.md

 For the moment, it does require some basic familiarity with running Rust and Postgres, and with using a development environment.

 <h4>Installing the system and pre-requisites</h4>
-a) Download and install Rust, and download the code from this GitHub page, accessing it within a Rust development environment - e.g. VS Code with Rust linked extensions installed.<br/>
+a) Download and install Rust, and download the code from this GitHub page, accessing it within a Rust development environment - e.g. VS Code with Rust extensions installed.<br/>
 b) Install Postgres if not already available and establish an empty database (by default called 'ror', though this can be changed).
 The database must be created prior to the intial run of the system, but all other database operations are handled by the system.<br/>
-c) Set up an .env file with the database connection settings and a few key file parameters (see Operations and Arguments for details).<br/>
+c) Set up a configuration file with the database connection settings and a few key file parameters (see Operations and Arguments for details).<br/>
 d) Download the ror files required, from Zenodo, and place the V2 json files in the folder to be used as the source data folder.<br/>

 <h4>Initialising and running the system</h4>
 a) All Rust development environments use a program called <i>cargo</i> to manage code.
 To run ror1, use 'cargo run' followed by command line parameters, input in a terminal linked to the editor.
 The parameters are preceded by a double hyphen, to separate them from the cargo run command itself, e.g. cargo run -- -a.<br/>
 b) <b>The initial run should be <i>cargo run -- -i</i></b> This initialises the system by creating the permanent schema and tables, that hold the lookup and summary data tables.<br/>
 c) Further runs are most easily done by running <b><i>cargo run -- -a -s "&lt;source-file-name&gt;"</i></b>, e.g. <i>cargo run -- -a -s "v1.59-2025-01-23-ror-data_schema_v2.json"</i>.
-Alternatively the source file name can be provided within the .env file, when <i>cargo run -- -a </i> is sufficient.<br/>
+Alternatively the source file name can be provided within the configuration file, when <i>cargo run -- -a </i> is sufficient.<br/>
 d) The -a command will take the data in the json file through a four stage pipeline:
 <ul>
 <li>importing it into a set of 'ror' schema tables, with very little change;</li>